 Next to the bench we had a stump with some fake bunnies on it, to add to the woodland feel.
 The bunnies are as old as me.
 My grandma puts them out every Easter and I was so thrilled to incorporate them into the decor.
 No one probably noticed them, but it’s the little things, isn’t it?

 My favorite decoration was the giant mushrooms that we created for the scavenger hunt.
-They were made using PVC pipe and upside-down pots spray-painted red.
-(The cheapest place I could find the pots was at Jo-Anns).
+They were made using PVC pipe and upside-down coco liners spray-painted red.
+(The cheapest place I could find the coco liners was at Jo-Anns, but you could also find them at a home improvement or garden store).
 We then hot glued white felt circles to them.
 They looked AMAZING.
 (The butterfly rings were for the treasure hunt.
 Didn’t they look awesome on the mushrooms?)

 The party was from 3-5, so we just did snacks and cake.
 I made fairy “wands” using pretzel sticks dipped in chocolate and sprinkled with candy and also had a tray of fresh fruit.
 I totally forgot to take more pictures of the table, but you know what fruit looks like!